Krasen007/SearchPopup/SECURITY.md

 ### 3. Cross-Site Scripting (XSS)
 - **Risk**: Potential XSS through user input
 - **Mitigation**: No user input to DOM, proper encoding, CSP headers

+### 4. Cross-Origin Iframe Limitation
+- **Risk**: Extension cannot access or interact with content inside cross-origin or sandboxed iframes (e.g., some email clients, banking sites)
+- **Mitigation**: This is a browser-enforced security feature.
+The extension fails gracefully and does not attempt to bypass these restrictions.
+Users may be informed of this limitation in documentation or UI if needed.

 ## Security Testing Recommendations